 The greatest gift you can give your teachers is more time.
 See if there is a way for teachers to search (e.g. by grade, subject or standard), download and share lesson resources for the software through an online community or portal.
 Check out the drivers It's a bit technical, but a lot of key functionality is hidden in the drivers.
-Do ink and touch only work within proprietary software, or on every day applications (PowerPoint[®] and PDFs) that your teachers will want to use too?
+Do ink and touch only work within proprietary software, or on every day applications (PowerPoint[®], PDFs, Google Docs, Slides and Sheets) that your teachers will want to use too?
 Make sure they can write into (ink is anchored when scrolling) and save their notes in the application file format so they can continue to manipulate the notes in next lesson.
 How will teachers use the software?

 Consider whether the software lets teachers import files such as PDF and PPT and add interactive activities on the fly.
 Does it enable teacher-paced and student-paced workflows?
+Does it cause more work for teachers to learn a new platform - or does it integrate smoothly with familiar LMS and workflows teachers already use like Google and Microsoft?
+And most importantly: ensure it enables connected learning anywhere, so teachers can continue the learning process whether it's blended or needs to move remotely to the cloud at a moment's notice.
 THE FEATURES THAT ACTUALLY MATTER The moment you begin shopping for interactive displays, you'll be inundated with features.
 They distinguish one interactive display from another, but it's important not to get sidetracked by red herring promises or technical specifications that have no impact on learning.
 The most critical part?
 Test them out yourself!
 In this section, we'll look at the features that actually impact learning.